mlava/focus-mode/README.md

 ### Note regarding search:
 In order to maintain access to the Roam Research search menu and keyboard shortcut (CTRL-u) you can turn on 'Keep search intact' in the Roam Depot settings menu for Focus Mode.
 With this switch turned off the search box and keyboard shortcut will be unavailable (which might be your preference).

-If you wish to keep access to search but hide the search box until it is needed, consider applying Alex Rank's center search in your roam/css.
+If you wish to keep access to search but hide the search box until it is needed, consider applying Alex Rink's center search in your roam/css.

 ```@import url(https://rcvd.github.io/roam-css-system/modules/centered-search.css);```